Antonine Wall: Location and construction

 There was once a remarkable Roman structure within sight of the Antonine Wall at Stenhousemuir, which took its name from the Roman "stone house".
-This was Arthur's O'on, a circular stone domed monument or rotunda, which may have been a temple, or a tropaeum, a victory monument.
+This was Arthur's O'on, a circular stone domed monument or rotunda, which might have been a temple, or a tropaeum, a victory monument.
 It was demolished for its stone in 1743, though a replica exists at Penicuik House.

 In addition to the line of the Wall itself there are a number of coastal forts both in the East (e.g. Inveresk) and West (Outerwards and Lurg Moor), which should be considered as outposts and/or supply bases to the Wall itself.
-In addition a number of forts farther north were brought back into service in the Gask Ridge area, including Ardoch, Strageath, Bertha (Perth) and probably Dalginross and Cargill.
+In addition a number of forts further north were brought back into service in the Gask Ridge area, including Ardoch, Strageath, Bertha (Perth) and probably Dalginross and Cargill.

 Recent research by Glasgow University has shown that the distance stones, stone sculptures unique to the Antonine Wall which were embedded in the wall to mark the lengths built by each legion, were brightly painted unlike their present bare appearance.
 These stones are preserved in the university's museum and are said to be the best-preserved examples of statuary from any Roman frontier.
 Several of the slabs have been analysed by various techniques including portable X-ray fluorescence (pXRF).
 Tiny remnants of paint have been detected by surface-enhanced Raman spectroscopy (SERS).
 Several of the distance slabs have been scanned and 3-D videos produced.
 There are plans to reproduce the slabs, both digitally and in real physical copies, with their authentic colours.
 A copy of the Bridgeness Slab has already been made and can be found in Bo'ness.
 It is also expected that lottery funding will allow replicas of distance markers to be placed along the length of the wall.

 Abandonment

-The wall was abandoned only eight years after completion, when the Roman legions withdrew to Hadrian's Wall in 162 CE, and over time may have reached an accommodation with the Brythonic tribes of the area, whom they may have fostered as possible buffer states which would later become "The Old North".
+The wall was abandoned within two decades of completion when the Roman legions withdrew to Hadrian's Wall in 162, and over time may have reached an accommodation with the Brythonic tribes of the area, whom they may have fostered as possible buffer states which would later become "The Old North".
 After a series of attacks in 197, the emperor Septimius Severus arrived in Scotland in 208, and campaigned against the Maeatae (based in the central Midland Valley on either side of the Firth of Clyde – Firth of Forth line) and the Caledonians to their north.
 While he carried out substantial work on Hadrian's Wall at the time, there is no evidence of any attention being paid to the remains of the Antonine Wall during the campaigns of 208–210.
 References in Late Roman sources to Severus' wall-building activities led to later scholars like Bede mistaking references to the Antonine Wall for ones to Hadrian's Wall.

 Post-Roman history

-In the centuries since the Antonine Wall lay abandoned, it had an influence over culture between the Forth and the Clyde.
+In the centuries that the Antonine Wall has lain abandoned, it has influenced culture between the Forth and the Clyde.